joekraken/ionic2-practical-guide/s7-extended-recipe-app-Auth-Http/notes.md

 That's it.
 With these steps, you're using the new HttpClient and everything should work just as shown in the videos!

 `

+# building & running on device
+`
+run cli command before loading in android studio or xcode
+- ionic build android (or ios)

+`